MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/03_LAB_41_01_Implement_monitoring_by_using_Azure_Virtual_Desktop_Insights.md

 1. On the **CheckAMAConfiguration** page, on the **Select host data settings** tab, select the **Refresh** icon (a circular arrow) in the toolbar.

     > **Note**: Before you proceed, make sure that the newly created DCR is listed in the **Available DCRs** subsection of the **Create DCR** section.
-If that's not the case, wait for another minute and refresh the page again.
+If that is not the case, wait for another minute and refresh the page again.

 1. On the **Select host data settings** tab, in the **Selected DCR** drop-down list, select the entry starting with **microsoft-avdi-** prefix.
 1. On the **Select host data settings** tab, in the **DCR associations** section, select **Deploy Association**.